Click Here for Our Recommended Antivirus for Your Device

 1. The main difference between AAC and M4A is that the former denotes an audio codec and the latter is a file extension commonly used with these audio codec files.

 2. M4A files are part of the MPEG-4 audio system.
-While AAC is a part of both MPEG-2 and MPEG-4 specifications.
+At the same time, AAC is a part of both MPEG-2 and MPEG-4 specifications.

 3. AAC is an encoding system that operates to code audio data in a lossy compression format.
-M4A is a file extension and container that is frequently used with AAC files.
+M4A is a file extension and container frequently used with AAC files.

-4. M4A files are usually encoded with the lossy compression of the AAC codec, however, they may also be encoded with the lossless ALAC codec.
+4. M4A files are encoded with the lossy compression of the AAC codec.
+However, they may also be encoded with the lossless ALAC codec.
 Alternatively, AAC formats are always lossy compression formats.
-They compress audio files at the mp3 bit rate with a small loss of data.
+They compress audio files at the mp3 bit rate with a small data loss.

-5. AAC is a codec system that was developed as a novel improvement over the mp3.
+5. AAC is a codec system developed as a novel improvement over the mp3.
 It encodes audio data.
 On the other hand, M4A is not a codec but simply a file container.
-There can be other file containers used with AAC like .acc, .mp4, .m4b, etc.
+Other file containers can be used with AAC, like .acc, .mp4, .m4b, etc.

-6. Unprotected AAC files have the M4A extension, while the protected versions have the M4P file extension.
+6. Unprotected AAC files have the M4A extension, while the protected versions have the M4P extension.

 Difference Between AAC and M4A